mkp170791/numpy/doc/source/user/basics.io.genfromtxt.rst

 The ``delimiter`` argument
 --------------------------

-Once the file is defined and open for reading, :func:`~numpy.genfromtxt` splits each non-empty line into a sequence of strings.
+Once the file is defined and open for reading, :func:`~numpy_demo.genfromtxt` splits each non-empty line into a sequence of strings.
 Empty or commented lines are just skipped.
 The ``delimiter`` keyword is used to define how the splitting should take place.